 Leverage Your Physical Location

 Another good way to gain additional income is to put your physical salon space to use.
 Many businesses and private parties would be interested in using your location for various types of events.
-You could also rent it out for educational purposes after hours where educational sessions with other professionals can be hosted.
+You could also rent it out for educational purposes after hours, during which educational sessions with other professionals can be hosted.

 I am sure you think of different ways that you can put your physical space to work.